Movies & Us

 Contact us with any questions or comments at strategicwhimsyexperiment@gmail.com.

-What did you think of Beckett?
-How does this compare with other films in the genre?
+What did you think of The Eyes of Tammy Faye?
+How does this compare to other biopics?

 Follow us on Instagram @strategicwhimsyexperiment and on Twitter @strategicwhimsy.